|

 I only have a UK issued licence, can I fly an aircraft that is not 'G' registered?

-With the exception of 'N' reg, generally, the answer is no, unless the registration authority gives you permission, usually called a 'validation'. which usually requires a formal process to get one.
-However, the USA, via the FAA and 'FAR's, do not bother with formal validations but simply say that, in the airspace of the country that issued your licence, you can fly N reg on that licence in that country's airspace but only IF that country does not ban it.
-Note that this would mean you can fly 'N' reg in the UK (if you would be allowed to fly the same type if G registered), but you could not leave UK airspace with only a UK issued licence.
-But apart from the FAA, the main answer to the question is that with other countries' registrations (eg: F-reg or D-reg), you cannot do this with a UK licence alone, not even in UK airspace.
+With the exception of 'N' reg aircraft, the answer is no, unless the registration authority gives you permission, usually called a 'validation', which usually requires a formal process to get one.
+However, the USA is an interesting exception to this blanket ban, as via the 'FAR's, the FAA simply says that, in the airspace of the country that issued your licence, you can fly N reg on that licence in that country's airspace but only IF that country does not ban it.
+Note that this would mean you can fly 'N' reg aircraft in the UK if you have paperwork (licence, medical, ratings) that would be allowed to fly the same type if G it were registered, but you could not leave UK airspace with only a UK issued licence.
+But apart from the FAA and N-reg aircraft in the UK, the main answer to the question is that with other countries' registrations (eg: F-reg or D-reg), you cannot do this with a UK licence alone, not even in UK airspace.

 -